 Soon my next risky adventure came along.
-I was walking down Falls Road behind a woman and a little boy about four years old.
+I was walking down Falls Road behind a woman and a boy about four years old.
 It didn’t seem to concern her that I was right behind them when she suddenly reached down and smacked the little boy on the face.
 I have no idea why.
 He said something, and she hit him again.
 Amazingly (or not so amazingly, I suppose), he clearly was not surprised by the abuse.
-Then, they crossed the street and I continued toward home, which was just a block away.
-I didn’t get there though, because I knew instantly that voice I had heard so clearly before was going to strike again.
+Then, they crossed the street, and I continued toward home, just a block away.
+I didn’t get there, though, because I knew instantly that voice I had heard so clearly before would strike again.
 But I got a jump on it this time, “I know, go back!”
-I crossed the street and headed toward the woman, having no idea how she would respond to the intrusion.
-If she would hit her own child, what would stop her from striking at me?
+I crossed the street and headed toward the woman, unsure how she would respond to the intrusion.
+What would stop her from striking at me if she hit her own child?

 “I don’t like this, Lord.
 Please help me out!
 What do you want me to say?”
 It felt very awkward, but as I approached her, I simply asked, “Do you need help?
 Do you want someone to talk to?”
 She gave me the stink-eye and brushed past me and the little boy stuck out his tongue at me.
 Cute.

 I assumed they lived close by.
 Maybe I would see her again.
-Maybe she would knock on my door one day.
+Perhaps she would knock on my door one day.
 But that never happened.

-One day, I noticed someone coming towards me.
+One day, I noticed someone coming toward me.
 He was walking alongside a bicycle with a chain of baby bike trailers behind it.
 It’s funny how you can suddenly become acutely aware of your surroundings.
 We were approaching each other in a secluded area of the trail.
-Trees blocked the view of the road and there was no one else nearby.
-I ran a little faster andoffered a “Good morning” as I passed.
+Trees blocked the view of the road, and no one else was nearby.
+I ran a little faster and offered a “Good morning” as I passed.
 I’m sorry to say that, as we approached each other, I did not feel less threatened because I gave my trust to God – I felt less threatened because I was confident I could outrun him –okay, and someone else was approaching on a bike.
 As we passed each other, we both said “Hello”- but he did something I did not, he stopped to talk to the man; the man who is our brother; the man I should love and respect because of his dignity as a child of God – no different than me.
 I was feeling pretty crappy right then.
-So, I went back and we spoke for an awkward moment.
+So, I went back, and we spoke for an awkward moment.

 Here’s what makes me so sad.
 Look closely at this picture.
 He didn’t want me to touch him because he hadn’t had a bath in a while.
 Yeah, I knew that, but after running for an hour, I was pretty smelly myself!
 There we were, two smelly, beloved children (and one worm) of one AWESOME God!

-From these three very brief incidents I learned volumes about risking and reaching out to others: That the outcome may not be ours to know, and about the unexpected blessings we receive from it.
+From these three very brief incidents, I learned volumes about risking and reaching out to others: That the outcome may not be ours to know and the unexpected blessings we receive from it.

 These were momentary encounters with hurting people that I fancied myself saving.
 Truth be told, they actually saved me.
 We weren’t meant to have ongoing relationships that would last a lifetime.
-None of them would be calling me years later to tell me they named their first-born child after me, or to invite me to their college graduation.
-God was working quietly and without fanfare on my hardened heart which he somehow knew was not beyond reach.
+None of them would call me years later to tell me they named their first-born child after me or invited me to their college graduation.
+God was working quietly and without fanfare on my hardened heart, which he somehow knew was not beyond reach.
 It would just take time.

-Many would say that Sister Karen Klimczak should have paid closer attention to the dangers that surrounded her.
-For years she ran a transitional housing program in Buffalo, New York, for men who were being released from correctional facilities.
-Her selfless, heroic work ended with her murder on Good Friday of 2006, at the hands of one of the very people she had cared for.
+Many would say that Sister Karen Klimczak should have paid closer attention to the dangers surrounding her.
+For years she ran a transitional housing program in Buffalo, New York, for men being released from correctional facilities.
+Her selfless, heroic work ended with her murder on Good Friday of 2006 at the hands of one of the very people she had cared for.
 Ironically, Sister Klimczak, like Jesus, believed that “people will die if we don’t reach out”.

-Fifteen years before her murder, Sister Klimczak dreamed (or had a premonition) that she would die a violent death.
+Fifteen years before her murder, Sister Klimczak dreamed (or had a premonition) that she would die violently.
 Just before Holy Week of 1991, in her personal journal, she wrote the following words to the person who would take her life:

 Dear Brother, I don’t know what the circumstances are that will lead you to hurt me or destroy my physical body.
 No, I don’t want it to happen.
 I would much rather enjoy the beauties of this earth, experience the laughter, the fears and the tears of those I love so deeply!
 Now my life has changed and you, my brother, were the instrument of that change.
 I forgive you for what you have done and I will always watch over you, help you in whatever way I can.
 Continue living always mindful of His Presence, His Love and His Joy as sources of life itself – then my life will have been worth being changed through you.

 Sister Klimczak’s advanced warning that she would meet a violent death didn’t stop her from championing the world’s outcasts.
-Instead, she simply continued doing what she knew she’d been called to do, for as long as she was able.
+Instead, she continued doing what she knew she’d been called to do for as long as she could.